gt0410/Predicting_ViolentCrime_Data/README.md

 -----
 Data Overview
 ----
 The data combines data from a variety of sources to include socio-economic data, law enforcement data, and crime data.
-There are 1,200 observations of 117 possible predictors and 1 target variable (ViolentCrimesPerPop) -- each variable is described below (under Data Fields).
+There are 1,200 observations of 117 possible predictors and 1 target variable (ViolentCrimesPerPop) -- each variable is described in [Kaggle](https://www.kaggle.com/c/5103-ida-hm6-2018/data).
 Most of the data is numeric.
 There are several missing values in some variables.

 -----
 Data Details